StarpTech/ghconfig/README.md

 ghconfig is a CLI library to manage (.github) repository configurations as a fleet.

-E.g Github CI Workflow files are in many cases very similiar.
+Github CI Workflow files are in many cases very similiar.
 Imagine a organization that has focused on delivering Node.js projects.
 If you need to update a single Job you have to update every single repository manually.
 Ghconfig helps you to automate such tasks.
-We are looking for a local folder ".ghconfig" which must have the same structure as the ".github" folder.
-Templates are basic [Go templates](https://golang.org/pkg/text/template/).
-They have access to helper functions and the informations about the repository.
+Clone your workflow directory (.github/workflows) to (.ghconfig/workflows).
+Use [Go templates](https://golang.org/pkg/text/template/) and sync it to all your repositories.

 ## Help

+Ensure that your personal access token is accessible in your environment with `GITHUB_TOKEN`.

 ```
 ghconfig --help